explainers-by-googlers/cross-origin-storage/README.md

   value: '8f434346648f6b96df89dda901c5176b10a6d83961dd3c1ac88b59b2dc327aa4',
 }];

+// First, check if the file is already in COS. try {
   // This triggers a permission prompt.
 For example:
   // example.com wants to check if your browser already has files the site needs,
   // possibly saved from another site.
 If found, it will use the files without
   // changing them.
-// [Allow this time] [Allow on every visit] [Don't allow] try {
+  // [Allow this time] [Allow on every visit] [Don't allow] const [handle] = await navigator.crossOriginStorage.requestFileHandles(hashes);
+  // The file exists in COS.
-  const [handle] = await navigator.crossOriginStorage.requestFileHandles(hashes);
+  const fileBlob = await handle.getFile();
+  // Do something with the blob. console.log('Retrieved', fileBlob);
+  return;
 } catch (err) {
-  if (err.name === 'NotFoundError') {
+  // If the file wasn't in COS, load it from the network and store it in COS. if (err.name === 'NotFoundError') {
     // Load the file from the network. const fileBlob = await loadFileFromNetwork();